rscherrer/propositions/README.md

 List of putative PhD propositions:

+* One of the most statisfying things in life is to write the Methods section of a paper.
 * Knowing science does not protect against falling for pseudo-science.
 Steven Novella, SGU #1046, 2025
 * This my movie.
 This my life.
 Okay, be cool.
 Tommy Wiseau (James Franco, The Disaster Artist, 2017)
 * If a lot of people love each other, the world would be a better place to live.
 Johnny (The Room, 2003)